ace-wg/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 * Clarified meaning of the group becoming inactive and active again.

 * Clarified usefulness of error responses to the Join Request.

+* Clarified relation between a group rekeying and a Key Renewal Request.

 * Clarified checks on requests from a signature verifier.